UK judge denies US request to extradite Julian Assange

-A British judge has rejected a US request to extradite WikiLeaks founder Julian Assange to America, ruling that such a move would be "oppressive."
+KANSAS CITY, MO (KCTV/CNN) -- A British judge has rejected a US request to extradite WikiLeaks founder, Julian Assange to America, ruling such a move would be "oppressive" by reason of his mental health.

 The 49-year-old Australian has been charged in the US under the Espionage Act for his role in publishing classified military and diplomatic cables.